-We have vast experience prosecuting litigation, on behalf of Boards of Trustees of multiemployer plans, to satisfy their fiduciary responsibility to collect delinquent employer contributions.
-In addition, we also have experience representing Boards of Trustees of multiemployer pension plans in arbitrations involving the withdrawal of a contributing employer and defending Trustees against litigation involving overpayment.
+We have extensive experience prosecuting litigation, on behalf of boards of trustees of multiemployer plans, to satisfy their fiduciary responsibility to collect delinquent employer contributions.
+We also have experience representing trustee boards in arbitrations involving the withdrawal of a contributing employer and defending trustees against litigation involving overpayment.

-- prosecuted litigation to, collectively, recover delinquent employer contributions in the amount of hundreds of millions of dollars;
+- Prosecuted countless lawsuits to recover delinquent employer contributions amounting to hundreds of millions of dollars;

-- defended Board of Trustees of a multiemployer benefit plan against an ERISA claim by a contributing employer to recoup overpayments made to the plan where the Second Circuit Court of Appeals reversed and remanded in our favor and the district court entered final judgment in favor of our Trustees.
+- Defended board of trustees of a multiemployer benefit plan against an ERISA claim by a contributing employer to recoup overpayments made to the plan where on appeal the Second Circuit Court of Appeals reversed in our client’s favor and on remand the district court entered final judgment accordingly.